oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 The example below shows a graph where the dependencies are determined dynamically.
-The state of the predecessors may be unknown – they may be pre-submitted, submitted, executing or completed.
+The state of the predecessors may be unknown – they may be deferred, submitted, executing or completed.
 Although not shown, let's assume that the user's `users::find_predecessors` function returns, based on application logic, the tasks that must complete before the new work can start.